Vehicle-to-grid: Drawbacks

 The more a battery is used the sooner it needs replacing.
 As of 2016, replacement cost was approximately one-third of the cost of the car.
 Batteries degrade with use.
 JB Straubel, then chief technology officer of Tesla Inc, discounted V2G, claiming that battery wear outweighs economic benefit.
 A 2017 study found decreasing capacity, and a 2012 hybrid-EV study found minor benefit.

+The International Energy Agency's 2026 technology report Vehicle-to-grid technology, published as part of Global EV Outlook 2026, indicates that the effect of V2G operation on battery degradation varies with average state of charge, cycling depth, and how closely charging approaches the battery's upper or lower charge limits.
+Increased cycling can accelerate degradation, while controlled V2G operation may limit additional degradation or reduce capacity loss compared with unmanaged charging.

 A 2015 study found that economic analyses favorable to V2G failed to include many of the less obvious costs associated with its implementation.
 When these less obvious costs were included, the study reported that V2G was an economically inefficient solution.

 Another common criticism related to efficiency is that cycling power into and out of a battery, which includes "inverting" the DC power to AC, inevitably incurs energy losses.
 This cycle of energy efficiency may be compared with the 70–80% efficiency of large-scale pumped-storage hydroelectricity.

 Power companies must be willing to adopt the technology in order to allow vehicles to give power to the power grid.
 For vehicles to power the grid cost-effectively, "smart meters" are essential.